Faculty Project Profiles 2022-23

 Dr. P. Martin

-Our current work focuses on how interactions among closely related species influence their behaviour, ecology, and evolution (community ecology).
+Our current work focuses on interactions among closely related species and the factors that determine their distributions along environmental gradients (community ecology).
 Possible honours thesis projects available for this coming year are listed here: https://www.paulmartinlab.com/honours-thesis-projects

 DR. J. MONAGHAN